Sideko-Inc/sideko/README.md

 <br/>

-## Generate free SDKs for your API
+## Generate SDKs for your API

-Generate typed SDKs from _OpenAPI 3.x_ specifications.
-No sign-up required!
+Instantly generate SDKs for your API.

+From _OpenAPI 3.x_ specifications -> SDK repos with types, tests, authentication, and code snippets

 | Feature    | Supported |
 | ---------- | :-------: |